 They are not called major prophets because the prophets were more important than the minor ones, but the reason is that these books are longer in length.
 The Major Prophets follow the Jewish people as they continue to disobey God but yet He continues to display His sovereignty over their lives.

 The shorter prophetic books, the Minor Prophets, comprise of twelve different books and authors.
 These books include Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi.
 These books speak a lot about God’s judgment and the coming of a Messiah, Jesus.

-The Gospels make up the first four books of the New Testament: Matthew, Mark, Luke, and John.
+The Gospels make up the first four books of the New Testament and talks about the birth of Jesus the son of God and his life and ministry.
+These include: Matthew, Mark, Luke, and John.
 The word Gospel means “Good News” and these books highlight the message of Christ and the Kingdom of God.
 Even though they share many similar stories, they are written from different perspectives to different audiences with a different emphasis on who Jesus is.

 The Epistles make up the majority of the New Testament’s 27 books as there are 21 of them.
-They are Romans, 1 Corinthians, 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, 1 Timothy, 2 Timothy, Titus, Philemon, Hebrews, James, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, and Jude.
+Most of which are believed to have been written by the apostle Paul.
+The Epistles are: Romans, 1 Corinthians, 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, 1 Timothy, 2 Timothy, Titus, Philemon, Hebrews, James, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, and Jude.

 The word Epistle means “letter” and was written by the apostles to either a church or an individual.
 These letters encouraged and taught the reader how to be a follower of Christ in practical ways.